-The historical center is in a very picturesque setting (although Sirmione has not benefitted from the large amount of tourist development now found around the town).
+The historical center of the town is in a very picturesque setting, although the outlying parts of Sirmione have not benefitted from the large amount of tourist development..

-On arriving by car, cross the bridge to reach the peninsula with the most important historical part of Sirmione and also the Grotto of catallus - the highlight of a visit, and originally made famous (and named after) the renowned Latin poet Catullus.
+Cross the bridge to reach the peninsula where you will find the most important historical quarter of Sirmione and also the Grotto of catallus - the highlight of a visit, and originally made famous (and named after) the famous Latin poet Catullus.

 The Grotto of Catallus, at the northern point of the peninsula, is a an extraordinary architectural work, a villa with a succession of corridors and porticoes.